bardiabarabadi/uvicMUSE/README.md

     $ muselsl stream --address YOUR_DEVICE_ADDRESS

-### Sending a Stream to MATLAB
+### Sending a Stream over UDP

+To stream data to a UDP socket you need to specify the address and port number.
+Default values are shown below. use `-b bgapi` for Windows.

 To print a list of available muses:

     $ muselsl list

-To begin an LSL stream from the first available Muse:
+To begin an LSL stream from the first available Muse over UDP:

+    $ muselsl udp_stream --interface localhost --port 9216
-    $ muselsl matlab
+    $ muselsl upd_stream -i localhost -t 9216

 To connect to a specific Muse you can pass the name of the device as an argument.
 Device names can be found on the inside of the left earpiece (e.g. Muse-41D2):

-    $ muselsl matlab --name YOUR_DEVICE_NAME
+    $ muselsl upd_stream --name YOUR_DEVICE_NAME

 You can also directly pass the MAC address of your Muse.
 This provides the benefit of bypassing the device discovery step and can make connecting to devices quicker and more reliable:

-    $ muselsl matlab --address YOUR_DEVICE_ADDRESS
+    $ muselsl upd_stream --address YOUR_DEVICE_ADDRESS

 ### Working with Streaming Data

 Once an LSL stream is created, you have access to the following commands.
+You can also monitor the data by running **_plot_UPD.m_**.
+Make sure to set address and port for the UDP in the .m file.

-*Note: the process running the `stream` command must be kept alive in order to maintain the LSL stream.
-These following commands should be run in another terminal or second process*
+*Note: the process running the `stream` or stream command must be kept alive in order to maintain the LSL stream.
+These following commands should be run in another terminal or second process. *

 To view data: